clrllhmn/ai-clinical-data-extractor/README.md

 ## 🛠️ Features

-- Uses OpenAI’s API for LLM-powered text extraction - will utilize a free-- to-use educational Jupyter notebook to utilize its OpenAI API key
+- Uses OpenAI’s API for LLM-powered text extraction - will utilize a free-to-use educational Jupyter notebook to utilize its OpenAI API key
 - Prompt + Output tracking for transparency and reproducibility
 - Secure API key handling via `.env` file and `python-dotenv`
 - Markdown logs of prompt experiments and results